Day Trading Salary – How Much Can Top Traders Make [Plus Video]

 For example, if your monthly bills are 2k US dollars, you will need 100k trading capital.

-If you fall outside of the three scenarios listed above, you will need a half a million dollars to make it.
+If you fall outside of the three scenarios listed above, you will need half a million dollars to make it.
 Let’s break down why you need 500k to make it in day trading.

-You will Occupy a Higher Tax Bracket
+You Will Occupy a Higher Tax Bracket

-Most brokerage firms offer a two-tier commission structure.
+In order to control your own order flow, most brokerage firms offer a two-tier commission structure.

-The trader can either elect to pay a per share transaction or a flat fee.
-Assuming you are trading with 500k, this will give you margin of up to 2M.
+The trader can either elect to pay a per-share transaction or a flat fee.
+Assuming you are trading with $500k, this will give you margin of up to $2M.

 As your account value increases, the commissions paid as a percentage of your profits will decrease.
 Lastly, most brokerage firms will offer lower commissions to clients depending on their account value.
 This sort of unique offering begins at 250k, so you would easily qualify.